Table of Content

 What immediately sticks out is the sheer number of repetitions you’ll be doing.

-Already on the first week, you’ll be doing 270 jumps during each workout.
+Already on the first week, you’ll be doing 270 jumps per workout.
 That’s a number you rarely have to do in other programs.

-In other words, when doing Air Alert you’ll be jumping so much that you’ll likely have a difficult time walking afterward, not to mention playing any ball.
+In other words, when doing Air Alert, you’ll be jumping so much that you’ll probably have trouble walking afterwards, let alone playing ball.

 The main problem with Air Alert is that it trains for endurance, not explosiveness!

-The core concept of the program revolves around “habitual jump training“, which basically means that the more accustomed to jumping your legs become, the more force they’ll be able to generate, thus making you jump higher.
+The core concept of the program revolves around “habitual jump training“, which basically means that your legs will be able to produce more force as you get more used to jumping, allowing you to jump higher.

-This is also referred to as the “kangaroo effect” which supposedly makes jumping more instinctual by developing behavioral patterns that allow you to jump higher effortlessly.
+This is also referred to as the “kangaroo effect” which supposedly makes jumping more instinctive by forming behavioral patterns that allow you to jump higher with ease.

 Makes sense, right?